The training programme director – Dr Geetha Janakiraman

 As a trainee what can I expect from my training programme?

-The rheumatology trainees will work in 3-5 different centres from the region’s six training units; Newcastle, Northumbria, Gateshead, Sunderland, Durham, Middlesbrough.
+The rheumatology trainees will work in 3-5 different centres from the region’s five training units; Newcastle, Northumbria, Gateshead, Sunderland, Middlesbrough.
 All trainees will gain experience of both District general hospitals as well as specialist centres.

-As is the case nationally, all training incorporates rheumatology and General Internal Medicine (GIM) and trainees should expect to undertake 3-4 out of their 5 years in posts with a GIM component.
-As many Rheumatological conditions are multi system disorders good generalist skills are important in delivering holistic care for our patients.
+As is the case nationally, Rheumatology training sits within the Group 1 specialities introduced by JRCPTB’s shape of training review and incorporates rheumatology and Internal Medicine (IM).
+As many Rheumatology conditions are multi system disorders good generalist skills are important in delivering holistic care for our patients.

-The North Eastern region is a centre of excellence for connective tissue diseases, metabolic bone diseases, paediatric rheumatology, musculoskeletal ultrasound and MSK research.
+The North Eastern region is a centre of excellence for connective tissue diseases, metabolic bone diseases, paediatric, adolescent and young adult rheumatology, musculoskeletal ultrasound and MSK research.

 Some of the top attractions to train in the North East region and develop expertise as a Rheumatologist includes:

-MSK Ultasound clinics and Regional Ultrasound group meetings
+- MSK Ultrasound clinics and Regional Ultrasound group meetings

-British Society of Rheumatology (BSR) trainee representative to represent in various committees
+- British Society of Rheumatology (BSR) trainee representative to represent in various national committees

 ........and many more!

-The Registrar regional Training days have recently been updated and map closely to the speciality curriculum to deliver top quality training to the budding Rheumatologist along with 6 interesting Regional Rheumatology meetings.
-There is regular 2 monthly GIM teaching in the region.
+The Registrar regional Training days have are updated and mapped closely to the speciality curriculum to deliver top quality training to the budding Rheumatologist along with 6 interesting Regional Rheumatology meetings.
+There is regular 2 monthly Internal Medicine teaching in the region.